sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

 In **1.
 Upload training images**:

-- Click **Select images (multiple allowed)** and choose your images, or
+- Click the **Select images** button (custom file picker) and choose your images, or
-- Drag & drop images into the preview area below.
+- Drag & drop images directly into the preview area below.

 For each image:

-- A preview card appears.
+- A preview card appears showing the image thumbnail.
-- There is a text field labeled `Caption for image N`.
+- There is a text field labeled `Caption for image N` where you can enter or edit captions.
+- Click the **"×"** button on any image preview to remove it from the training set.
 - The caption is saved as `<image_name>.txt` in the output folder and used as the text prompt.

+**Warning for few images**: If you have fewer than 8 images and less than 300 total steps, a yellow warning will appear with recommendations:
+- Use 10–20+ images for better quality
+- Increase epochs to get more training steps
+- Consider a lower learning rate
+- Add more specific captions

-##### Optional – Auto-caption images (ViT-GPT2 / BLIP)
+##### Optional – Auto-caption images (ViT-GPT2 / BLIP / Qwen-VL)

 - After selecting or dropping your images, you can click:

-  - **Auto-caption images (ViT-GPT2 / BLIP)**
+  - **Auto-caption images**

+- **Caption model selection** (dropdown):
+  - **ViT-GPT2 – fast, lightweight** (good for quick tests or low VRAM)
+  - **BLIP large – more detailed** (better descriptions, slower, uses more VRAM)
+    - **Detail level slider (1–5)**: Controls how detailed the BLIP captions are.
+      - Level 1: Basic (6 beams, length_penalty 1.1)
+      - Level 3: Detailed – default (10 beams, length_penalty 1.5)
+      - Level 5: Extremely Detailed (20 beams, length_penalty 2.5)
+    - Note: BLIP-large has inherent limitations and may not describe very fine details like specific lighting conditions or facial features in extreme detail, even at level 5.
+  - **Qwen-VL – extremely detailed** (best quality, slowest, highest VRAM usage)
+    - Automatically uses fp8 precision to reduce VRAM usage (~50% less than bfloat16).
+    - Requires `qwen_2.5_vl_7b.safetensors` in the project root (automatically found).
+    - On first use, downloads processor/tokenizer from Hugging Face (~200–500 MB, cached afterwards).
+    - **Warning**: Requires ~7–8 GB VRAM in fp8 mode (~15 GB in bfloat16).
+Close other GPU applications (e.g. ComfyUI) before using.

+- **Caption length slider**: Set maximum tokens for captions (32–512).
+  - Default: 128 tokens (ViT-GPT2), 160 tokens (BLIP), 256 tokens (Qwen-VL)

-- On first use, the selected captioning model weights will be downloaded from Hugging Face (this can take a while).
+- On first use, the selected captioning model weights will be downloaded from Hugging Face (this can take a while for ViT-GPT2/BLIP).
 - If the required Python packages are not installed, the GUI will show a clear message with the exact `pip install ...` command to run.
 - Generated captions are written into the same per-image text fields and saved as `.txt` files just like manual captions.
-- You can choose caption model in the dropdown:
-  - **ViT-GPT2 – fast, lightweight** (good for quick tests or low VRAM)
-  - **BLIP large – more detailed** (better descriptions, but slower and uses more VRAM)

 #### Step 3 – Configure training